Written by Marielle G.

 No One Is Using the Desk Phone

 The use and behavior of employees are likely to be the most telling sign of the need for change, but only if you pay attention to what these indicators are telling you.
-Although human nature is immensely diverse, those obsessed with technological advancement have a propensity to perceive everything through a technologically oriented prism (or lens).
+Although human nature is immensely diverse, those obsessed with technological advancement have the propensity to perceive everything through a technologically oriented prism (or lens).

 Businesses that think and operate in this manner will miss the most apparent indications of what is best simply because they are not searching in the appropriate areas.
 There is a significant difference between seeing and observing, and the journey to knowledge starts with the identification of a problem.